magekey/magekey.github.io/_extensions/m2/fax-events.md

             </ul>

             <p>
-            The first step in using Fax Events is setting up an Interfax service provider by registering at <a href="http://www.interfax.net" target="_blank">www.interfax.net</a>.
+            The first step in using Interfax Web Service is setting up an Interfax service provider by registering at <a href="http://www.interfax.net" target="_blank">www.interfax.net</a>.
             The email and password obtained during registration will be used for authorization at the service provider website when sending a fax message.
             An administrator will enter your email and password into the extension settings in the backend panel of your website.
             You will also need to specify the fax number all the messages shall be sent to.